imam-nadaf/softcraft01/README.md

 git rebase main [rebase or put my commits on top of commits of branch main]

 git status [shows status of all the files (working dir/staging area)]

+softcraft03:
+Maven is a build automation and project management tool for Java.

+Advantages:

+Easy dependency management: Automatically downloads required libraries.

+Standardized builds: Consistent process for all Maven projects.

+Organized project structure: Enforces a clear directory layout.

+Extensive plugin support: Many tools available for various tasks.

+Central repository: Access to a vast library of open-source components.